 - DIY whale watching from the shore (including viewing locations)

-- Whale Watching as a volunteer: the Sanctuary Ocean Count
+- Whale Watching as a volunteer activity: the Sanctuary Ocean Count

-There are many ways to see and hear these majestic animals.
-You can listen to the whales under water, spot them from the shore, and/or see them from up-close (from a boat.
+A quick summary: there are many ways to experience these majestic animals.
+You can listen to the whales under water, spot them from shore, or see them up-close from a boat.
 All of this (and more) is explained in our following guide.

 Why are humpback whales so amazing?

-The immense (on average 45 ft, but lengths up to 60 ft are possible) humpback whales (na kohola) are an endangered species that was brought to the brink of extinction by whale hunters in the last century.
-Now, thanks to international protection, their numbers are increasing to a current total global population of about 80 thousand humpback whales.
-Of these, roughly 12 to 18 thousand (2015 estimate, see page 82, D.3.1 and D.4) visit Hawai’i during winter.
+The immense (on average 45 ft, but lengths up to 60 ft are possible) humpback whales (na kohola) are an endangered species that was brought to the brink of extinction by whalers in the last century.
+Now, thanks to international protection, their numbers have increased to a current total global population of about 80 thousand.
+Of these, roughly 12 to 18 thousand (2015 estimate, see page 82, D.3.1 and D.4) visit Hawai’i during the winter months.

-Whales seem to love playing around in the water, just like us!
-Despite their size humpback whales are surprisingly acrobatic.
-They show this by frequently leaping out of the water (which you can see yourself) and by slapping their tails on the water.
-Humpback whales are also renowned for their beautiful and haunting songs, which, again, you can experience yourself.
+Just like us, whales are very playful and despite their size humpback whales are surprisingly acrobatic.
+They demonstrate this by frequently breaching (which you can see yourself) and slapping their tails on the water.
+Humpback whales are also renowned for their beautiful, haunting songs, which, again, you can experience yourself.

-Humpback whales also have a strong cultural value in Hawaii.
-To the native Hawaiians a whale is the representation of the Hawaiian god Kanaloa -- the god of animals in the ocean.
+Humpback whales have a strong cultural value in Hawaii.
+To the native Hawaiians a whale is the representation of the Hawaiian god Kanaloa -- the god of all ocean life.

-The following trailer filmed partly in the Hawaiian waters you can see an up-close look at how humpback whales communicate, sing, feed, play and take care of their young.
+The following trailer, filmed partly in Hawaiian waters, offers an up-close look at how humpback whales communicate, sing, feed, play and care for their young.

 Why do the whales come to Hawaii?

 Humpback whales are a migratory species which means that they migrate every year between the cool waters close to the poles and (sub)tropical waters.
-Whales belonging to the North pacific (Hawaiian) whale population swim an average of 6000 miles a year, but migrations of 16.000 (!) miles a year have been documented.
-This makes Humpback Whales one of the best-traveled mammals in the world!
+Whales belonging to the North pacific whale population swim an average of 6,000 miles a year, but migrations of up to 16,000 miles a year have been documented!
+This makes Humpback Whales one of the best-traveled mammals in the world.

-Why do the whales come to Hawai’i, you ask?
-Strangely enough, kind of for the same reason as many of our tourists: to take a break!
+So why do the whales come to Hawai’i, you ask?
+Strangely enough, for the same reason as many of our other visitors: to take a break!

-Humpback Whales spend their summer feeding and building up fat reserves in the cool higher latitude waters and then spend the winter in the tropical waters to mate, give birth, and to raise their calves (children) is a safe environment far away from predators.
+Humpback Whales spend their summers feeding and building up fat reserves in the cool higher latitude waters and then spend cold winters in our warmer tropical waters to mate, give birth, and to raise their calves (children) in a safe environment and far from natural predators.

 Because there is very little food for the whales in (sub) tropical oceans they instead fast during their Hawaiian vacations and live off their fat reserves.
-The big advantage of the warm and food poor waters is that there are not many large predators around that can prey on the young humpback whale calves.
+The big advantage of the warm and food-poor waters is that there are not many large predators around that can prey on the young humpback whale calves.
 In essence, Hawaii offers them a bit of a safe zone.

 Whale Watching Tips

-Seeing some of the largest animals on earth on their natural habitat is a fantastic experience!
-Of course, seeing more whales is always better, and we are here to help you with that.
+Seeing some of the largest animals on earth in their natural habitat is a fantastic experience.
+And of course, the more whales the better!
+We are here to help you with that.

-Read our whale watching tips to be well prepared for your trip and to help you be more successful at seeing whales:
+Read our whale watching tips to be well-prepared for your trip and to help you be more successful at spotting whales:

 Humpback whale season on the Hawaiian islands is between November and Early May, but some months are better than others.

-The first whales start arriving to the Big Island in November, and their numbers steadily build up as the season goes on until they peak in the months January, February, and March.
-The whales leave Hawai’i again late April / early May.
+The first whales start arriving to the Big Island in late November, and more arrive as the season continues, until their numbers peak in the months of January, February, and March.
+The whales depart Hawai’i again late April / early May.
 The best months for whale watching are summarized in the following table:

 #2: 4 lessons learned from tens of thousands of whale sightings: